AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 # Reflective Journal

 ## Week 1:

 ### What is Scratch?

-Scratch is a visual programming environment where you can make games and have fun telling the computer what you want.
+Scratch is a block-based visual programming language,which use block-like interface to create project.
+It's very suitable for beginners and kids.

 ### What is visual programming?

 ### Can you put the changes in Git up to GitHub form the IDE?

-Yes it's possible, only if I remember my password or if I have authorised this computer

 ### What are some programming principles that you have discovered?